-All of the Corporation's banking and cash management needs are addressed by The Bank of Nova Scotia and, under this arrangement, Corby participates in the Mirror Netting Service Agreement with Pernod Ricard's other Canadian affiliates.
+All of the Corporation's banking and cash management needs are addressed by The Bank of Nova Scotia (effective July 17, 2014, these needs are administered by Citibank N.A.) and, under this arrangement, Corby participates in the Mirror Netting Service Agreement with Pernod Ricard and its affiliates.
 The Mirror Netting Service Agreement acts to aggregate each participant's net cash balance on a nightly basis for purposes of interest calculation.
 Corby earns interest income, which is settled on a monthly basis, from Pernod Ricard at market rates on its cash balances held at its financial institution.

-C. Risks
+C. Risks & Risk Management